Peggy: Spit it out!

 In fiction, especially if the celebrating character is a Butt-Monkey, their birthday party will go wrong in every direction.
-It should have been their day, but they end up unhappy and crying, dissatisfied or disillusioned, or apathetic if this happens all the time.
+It should have been their day, but they end up Crying at Your Birthday Party, dissatisfied or disillusioned, or apathetic if this happens all the time.
 It may result in them becoming the Birthday Hater who doesn't want a birthday party ever again.
 Some characters might take it on the chin and at least pretend they don't care.

 This trope sometimes ends with Throw the Dog a Bone.
 Especially if the birthday person's lucky enough to have a loving and caring family or loyal friends, they'll try their best to cheer them up or make it up to them somehow.

 A Birthday, Not a Break is a trope when something terrible or downright tragic happens on a character's birthday, and it's unrelated to the celebration.
 Ironic Birthday is a sister trope, which is when the person who should be celebrating their birthday experiences something nasty, but they have to pretend they're fine for their guests' sake.